kgeorgieva/cilib.github.com/docs/user/clustering-psos.md

 must be implemented for each change detection strategy.
 A change detection strategy being a class that determines whether a change has occurred in the dataset.

-- IterationBasedChangeDetectionStrategy: This is a change detection strategy that is based on the number iterations that have been completed.
+- IterationBasedChangeDetectionStrategy: This is a change detection strategy that is based on the number of iterations that have been completed.
 The user sets the iterationModulus parameter to the frequency of change and if iterationModulus number of iterations have passed since the previous change, then a change has occurred.